kitschpatrol/mdat/packages/mdat/readme.md

    <!-- /title -->
    ```

-   (Optionally, you can specify a prefix if you want to mix "true" comments with `mdat` content placeholder comments.)
+   (Optionally, you can specify a prefix if you want to mix "true" comments with MDAT content placeholder comments.)

 2. **Single-comment placeholders**